-- The faculty wear name tags. - ✓ All student financial records are kept in a locked cabinet, which is in the Financial Aid Office. - ✓ The Financial Aid Office is locked when unoccupied. - ✓ The Financial Aid Office, Compliance Office, and the Admissions Office are the only offices that have keys to the student financial aid files.
-No other employees have keys to the files in the Compliance Office, Admissions Office, and Financial Aid Office cabinets. - ✓ A security video system protects the building in which the Financial Aid Office is located. - ✓ Student records are maintained on a computer software system called SMART School Management System.
-This is a live, online system with a daily back up.
-All data is stored off-site at their Phoenix Arizona location.
-Montana Academy's Chief Financial Officer is responsible for determining faculty access for the student records system.
+- All student financial records are kept in a locked cabinet which is located in the Financial Aid Office. - The Financial Aid Office is locked when unoccupied. - The CEO, Admission, and Financial Aid Officer and Montana Academy owners are the only persons who have keys to the student files.
+No other employees have keys to the file cabinets. - The building in which the Financial Aid Office is located is protected by a security system.

+• Student records are maintained on a computer software system called SMART.
+This is a live, on line system with a daily back up.
+All data is stored off site at their Phoenix Arizona location.
+The Academy's Chief Financial Officer is responsible for determining team employee access the the student records system, determining credential levels and issuing passwords.